frconor-ebook/meditations/_posts/2025-04-17-easter-faith.md

 He said, 'It\'s their peace.'
 Now you ask any member of Opus Dei if they feel peaceful, they\'ll probably tell you, 'Well, no, I\'ve got to do this, I\'ve got to do that, I\'ve got to finish my norms, I\'m trying to do apostolate, I\'ve got a to-do list as long as a mile and I\'m trying to get through it, and I\'ve got to go here, I\'ve got to collect my children from school, I\'ve got to do all these other things.'

-But really, what he was saying, in spite of all of that---the struggle, the battle of each day---there\'s a gift of the Holy Spirit in the souls of people who try to live their Christian vocation well, a gift that possibly the people themselves are not so much aware of, but other people see it.

-*Gaudium cum pace--*joy with peace (J. Escrivá, *The Way*, Point 768).
+But really, what he was saying, in spite of all of that---the struggle, the battle of each day---there\'s a gift of the Holy Spirit in the souls of people who try to live their Christian vocation well, a gift that possibly the people themselves are not so much aware of, but other people see it: *gaudium cum pace--*joy with peace (J. Escrivá, *The Way*, Point 768).

 "'As the Father has sent me, I also send you'" (John 20:21).
 Now Our Lord speaks about the mission, the very purpose of their existence, a target that has to give meaning to the whole of their life.